 Working with a palliative care specialist from the beginning leads to better treatment outcomes for pleural mesothelioma patients.

 Specialists Important to Mesothelioma Diagnosis

 Because pleural mesothelioma is so rare, most doctors don’t think to look for it.
 Symptoms of mesothelioma typically don’t appear until the disease has progressed to later stages.

 Even then, your primary care doctor or pulmonologist may misdiagnose the cancer as a less serious condition such as the flu or pneumonia.

 If you have a history of asbestos exposure, let your primary care physician know immediately.
 This way, if you experience symptoms such as shortness of breath or chest pain, your doctor is less likely to rule out pleural mesothelioma as the cause.

 General practitioners provide routine medical care.
 They are the ones you call for regular checkups and typical aches and pains.

-Your family doctor or primary care physician still has an important role to play during your cancer treatment, however.
-They are familiar with the other health issues you have, so they should coordinate with your cancer treatment team to ensure consistent care.
+Your family doctor or primary care physician still has an important role to play during your cancer treatment.
+They are familiar with the other health issues you have.
+They should coordinate with your cancer treatment team to ensure consistent care.

-Osteopathic doctors receive the same training as medical doctors, plus an additional 200 hours of training in osteopathic manipulative medicine.
-They emphasize preventative medicine and take a more holistic approach to health care.
+Osteopathic doctors receive the same training as medical doctors, plus an additional 200 hours of training in osteopathic medicine.
+They emphasize preventative care and take a more holistic approach to maintaining a patient’s health.